July 24, 2014

-Bass fishing is good.
-The best bite this past week has been with the swim bait.
-We have been working this fast over brush in 25 to 35 feet of water.
-The fish are definitely starting to move out deeper, however, the recent cold front we had has indeed brought some of those fish shallower again, and more susceptible to the swim bait and top water presentations.
-We have also been doing well on a drop shot out deeper in the 30 to 40 foot range.
-There are some good fish holding out there.
+Bass fishing is fair.
+The recent rains and cooler weather have the lake up and cooled the surface temperatures.
+In turn, this has made the bite HOT!!
+My best bite this past week has been with the swim bait.
+We have been working this fast over brush in 20 to 30 feet of water.
+A Sworming Hornet Bite Sized Herring and a Sebile have been our best choices.
+Top water has worked some, but not nearly as well as the swim baits of late.
+We have been crushing big fish in good numbers on the swim bait.
+We have abandoned the deep drop shot bite for now as the swim bait is rocking.
+I am sure however that there are some good fish holding out there.
 Sometimes just singles, but sometimes in small packs.
 When you see these out deeper, take the opportunity to drop on them as these are often good fish.
-We have also been doing several spot tail minnow trips.
+Even though I have not been running them much the last week, the spot tail minnow fishing is still strong.
 That bite has been great for both number and size.
 If you have not done it in the past, you should definitely take the opportunity to do it.
 I have the following dates left open in July.
-I have had some cancellations and switches, so here is the updated list: July 24 (Full day), July 26, 29, 30, 31 (afternoon).
-Give me a call, and let’s go fishing!!
+I have had some cancellations and switches, so here is the updated list: 28 (PM), 29 (PM), 30, 31 (PM), and August 1 full day.
+Give me a call, and let’s go fishing.

 Meet Lowrance Pro Staffer, Ken Sturdivant at the new Cabela’s in Acworth, Georgia, August 21 though 24, 2014.
 Ken will be hosting these FREE!
 Seminar: FRIDAY August 22, 2014 at 3 pm and 7 pm: Fishing Georgia Lakes for bass.
 SATURDAY August 23, 2014 at 3 pm and 7 pm: Finding Fish with Lowrance technology.
 SUNDAY August 24, 2014 at 3 pm and 5 pm: The Bass Anglers Tackle Box.
 Located at the Cherokee Village at I 75 and Highway 92, Kennesaw Georgia